Before you begin

 - To deploy Security Connector on Azure, see Deploy Security Connector on Microsoft Azure.

-Log in to the VM and create a password for the security connector.
-See Create a security connector password.
+Log in to Security Connector and create a password for the security connector, see Create a security connector password.

 In the security connector, configure network settings for the Security Connector interfaces and the DNS name servers.
 See Configure the en1 interface, Configure the en2 interface, and Configure DNS name servers.